-- 1. By 2030, 3,500 acres in the Delta and 3,000 acres in Suisun Marsh with subsidence reversal activities on islands, with at least 50 percent of the area or with at least 1,235 acres at shallow subtidal elevations. - 2.
-An average elevation accretion of subsidence reversal is at least 4 centimeters per year up to 2050.
+- 1. By 2030, 3,500 acres in the Delta and 3,000 acres in Suisun Marsh with subsidence reversal activities on islands with at least 50 percent of the area or at least 1,235 acres at shallow subtidal elevations. - 2.
+For each project, an average elevation accretion of at least 4 centimeters per year until the project is tidally reconnected.